Mordered/nsPipe-GPU/README.md

 1. [Prof. Marc Avila](https://www.zarm.uni-bremen.de/en/research/fluid-dynamics/fluid-simulation-and-modeling.html), University of Bremen, ZARM.
 2. Dr. Alberto Vela-Martin, Department of Aerospace Engineering, Universidad Carlos III de Madrid
-3. Daniel Morón Montesdeoca, University of Bremen, ZARM.
+3. Dr. Daniel Morón Montesdeoca, University of Bremen, ZARM.
 4. Patrick Keuchel, University of Bremen, ZARM.
 5. Dr. Daniel Feldmann, University of Bremen.

 Specific contribution is described below:

-1. Prof. Marc Avila is responsible for the numerical method/formulation and supervises the development cycle.
+1. Dr. Daniel Morón Montesdeoca is the main developer of the code.
+He is currently the main maintainer and main contributor to the code.
-2. Dr. Alberto Vela-Martin developed the C-CUDA version of nsCouetter, that has been used as a basis for this code.
+2. Prof. Marc Avila is responsible for the numerical method/formulation and supervises the development cycle.
-3. Daniel Morón Montesdeoca is the main developer/maintainer and responsible for several additional features, bug-fixes, documentation and tutorials.
+3. Dr. Alberto Vela-Martin developed the C-CUDA version of nsCouette, that has been used as a basis for this code.
 4. Patrick Keuchel is currently implementing a new version of the code to perform adjoint optimizations.
 5. Dr. Daniel Feldmann is the main developer of nsCouette, and developed the method to a priori guess the pipe resolution.